Game-Tek/Byte-Engine/docs/welcome.md

 ---

-# What's next? :question:
+# What's next?
 This guide is designed to hand hold you through the process of creating a game with Byte.\
-It is to be read in order, as each chapter builds on the previous one.
+It is to be read in order, as each chapter builds on the previous one.\
 To get started just click on the __Next__ button below.\
 __**Good luck! :sunglasses:**__